How to Get Your COVID-19 Vaccine

 This article was last updated November 3, 2021.

-If you are five years or older, it’s time to get your COVID-19 vaccine!
-As a person with Type 1 diabetes, you may be wondering if and where you can get yours.
+If you are 5 years or older, it’s time to get your COVID-19 vaccine!
+As a person with type 1 diabetes, you may be wondering if and where you can get yours.
 Vaccines.gov is a vetted place to find a convenient vaccination appointment.
 Most drug stores and pharmacies have vaccines available (some are walk-in, some by appointment).
 You can also look up your state health department.
 Each state generally has a special COVID-19 page where they list COVID-19 vaccine locations.

 Should people with type 1 diabetes (T1D) get the vaccine?